This page has useful information about the Class and how to use the website.

 Membership - When Joining on line how can I pay and what are the details?

-When you join or renew through WebCollect you get two payment Options.
-The first is to pay online using your internet banking, and the second is to pay by cheque.
+When you join or renew through WebCollect you get three payment Options.
+The first is to pay online using your internet banking, the second is to pay by cheque, and the third is to pay by DD.
 You select you option when you add the subscription you require to the basket and the system will guide you and provide you with the payment details i.e. bank and sort code for internet banking, and details for whom to make the cheque payable and where to send it.

-If you have any problems or questions just e-mail firstname.lastname@example.org
+If you have any problems or questions contact NSCA via the conactact form.

 You can also order merchandise through WebCollect.